 Staircase seen from the 2nd floor.
-Photo: Robin Lindqvist 2nd floor On the second storey there is a wall which is made of wood which was constructed later.
+Photo: Robin Lindqvist 2nd floor On the second floor there is a wall which is made of wood and is constructed later.
 The rest of the walls are made of stone.
-The metal beams leading from the roof truss to the metal plate reinforcing the floor can be found inside the wooden wall.
+The metal beams leading from the roof truss to the metal plate reinforcing the floor on can be found inside the wooden wall.